Chart Color Schemes

 The level of residential development activity in Noble Park North is very low in comparison to the average area assessed nationally by AreaSearch

-Noble Park North recorded approximately 13 residential properties approved annually based on AreaSearch analysis of ABS building approval numbers.
-From FY-21 to FY-25, around 67 homes were approved, with an additional 4 approved in FY-26 so far.
-Despite a falling population, development activity has been adequate relative to the past period, indicating a positive outlook for buyers.
+Noble Park North has seen approximately 13 residential properties granted approval annually based on AreaSearch analysis.
+Between FY21-FY25, around 67 homes were approved, with an additional 4 approved so far in FY26.
+Despite population decline during this period, development activity has been adequate relative to the decrease.

-The average expected construction cost value of new dwellings is $509,000, suggesting developers are targeting the premium market segment with higher-end properties.
-This financial year, $825,000 in commercial development approvals have been recorded, predominantly focused on residential development.
-Compared to Greater Melbourne, Noble Park North has significantly reduced construction activity (53.0% below regional average per person), which typically reinforces demand and pricing for existing properties.
-This level is also below national average, reflecting the area's maturity and possible planning constraints.
-New development consists of 83.0% standalone homes and 17.0% attached dwellings, maintaining Noble Park North's traditional suburban character with a focus on family homes appealing to those seeking space.
+Developers target the premium market segment with new dwellings valued at approximately $509,000 on average.
+This financial year, $825,000 worth of commercial development approvals have been recorded, indicating a predominantly residential focus.
+Compared to Greater Melbourne and nationally, Noble Park North has significantly reduced construction levels (53.0% below regional averages per person), typically reinforcing demand and pricing for existing properties due to constrained new construction.
+The area's maturity is reflected in this level, possibly due to planning constraints.
+New development consists of 83.0% standalone homes and 17.0% attached dwellings, maintaining Noble Park North's traditional suburban character with a focus on family homes.

-The location has approximately 490 people per dwelling approval, indicating an established area.
-Future projections estimate Noble Park North will add 137 residents by 2041 (from the latest AreaSearch quarterly estimate).
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+There are approximately 491 people per dwelling approval, indicating an established area.
+Future projections suggest Noble Park North will add 137 residents by 2041 according to the latest AreaSearch quarterly estimate.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development